Unlocking the IRA: Six Key Opportunities for State Policymakers

 - Other important considerations to maximize impact of federal funds

-Click the links below to download the fact sheet for each program.
+Click below to download the fact sheet for each program.

 $27 billion to states, nonprofit financial institutions, and Tribes designed to both support state governments in deploying zero emissions technologies and to provide low-cost financing for climate and clean energy projects, especially in disadvantaged communities.